 READ ALSO: Hot Flashes or Heart Attack: How to Tell the Difference and Stay Safe

-How Menopause Increases the Risk of Heart Disease
+How Exactly Does Menopause Increase the Risk of Heart Disease?

 Menopause is more than just the cessation of menstruation; it’s a significant shift in the body’s hormonal balance.
 This hormonal change can influence a variety of cardiovascular risk factors that directly contribute to heart disease.